anpaz/qstack/README.md

 target      :== qubit_id | None
 ```

-A kernel allocates a target qubit id and initializes it in the `|0⟩` state, applies some quantum instructions on it, and measures it.
+A kernel allocates the target qubit id and initializes it in the `|0⟩` state, applies some quantum instructions, and measures it.

 The simplest kernel that always returns the value `0` would be: